-Alan Ehrlich, MD is Executive Editor at DynaMed and an Assistant Professor in Family Medicine at the University of Massachusetts Medical School.
-He is board certified from the American Board of Family Medicine.
-Alan graduated from Rutgers Medical School and completed his residency at the University of Massachusetts Medical Center.
-He currently teaches Evidence-Based Medicine to 3rd year medical students and writes the Evidence-Based Medicine column for Clinical Advisor magazine.
+Alan Ehrlich, MD, FAAFP is the Executive Editor at DynaMed and an Associate Professor in Family Medicine at the University of Massachusetts Medical School in Worcester.
+He is board certified from the American Board of Family Medicine and a Fellow of the American Academy of Family Physicians.
+Alan graduated from Rutgers New Jersey Medical School in 1984 and completed his residency at the University of Massachusetts Medical Center in 1987.
+He is involved in the teaching of Evidence-Based Medicine to third year medical students and writes the Evidence-Based Medicine column for Clinical Advisor magazine.

 June Levy, MLS has been with Cinahl Information Systems for over 20 years.
 Cinahl Information Systems is the provider of the CINAHL suite of databases providing a cumulative index for nursing and allied health literature.
 She and her team are responsible for the content in the CINAHL product line as well as several EBSCO Health point-of-care products including Nursing Reference Center, Rehabilitation Reference Center, and Social Work Reference Center.
 Ms. Levy has a Master’s degree in Library and Information Science from the University of Pietermaritzburg, South Africa.

 Terence Trow, MD, FACP, FACCP is Deputy Editor of Pulmonary, Critical Care, and Sleep Medicine at DynaMed.
 He is board certified by the American Board of Internal Medicine in Pulmonary and Critical Care Medicine.
 He is a Fellow of the American College of Physicians as well as the American College of Chest Physicians.
-He is an Associate Professor of Medicine at the Yale University School of Medicine where he served as the Director of the Yale Pulmonary Vascular Disease Program prior to assuming his current position at DynaMed.
+He is an Associate Clinical Professor of Medicine at the Yale University School of Medicine where he served as the Director of the Yale Pulmonary Vascular Disease Program prior to assuming his current position at DynaMed.
 Terence received his medical degree from Dartmouth Medical School with Alpha Omega Alpha distinction.
 He completed his internal medicine residency training at the Hospital of the University of Pennsylvania and The New York Hospital Cornell program before his post-graduate fellowship training in pulmonary and critical care medicine at the Yale New Haven Hospital.
 He has received numerous teaching awards, has served on the ACCP Pulmonary Vascular Disease Network Planning Committee, and served as the state of Connecticut Governor on the US and Canadian Governors Council for the ACCP as well.
 He currently serves on the Scientific Leadership Council of the National Pulmonary Hypertension Association.